Majority of Canadian drivers believe investing in winter tires is important despite rising living costs

-TRAC’s 2021 Canadian Consumer Winter Tire Study found that 76 per cent of Canadian motorists now use winter tires.
+TRAC’s 2022 Canadian Consumer Winter Tire Study found that 70 per cent of Canadian motorists now use winter tires.
 Outside Quebec, where winter tires are mandated by law, winter tire usage stands at 63 per cent, and the winter tire utilization across Canada has demonstrated a continuous long-term upward trend.
-The Study also shows that 79 per cent of winter tire owners believe driving a vehicle equipped with winter tires has saved them from being involved in a potentially hazardous driving situation such as loss of control or a collision; and 89 per cent say they use winter tires because they are protecting their family with the safety advantages of winter tires.
-Thirty-seven per cent of drivers say COVID will continue to restrict their winter driving, while a quarter expect to return to pre-pandemic levels.
+The Study also shows that 76 per cent of winter tire owners believe driving a vehicle equipped with winter tires has saved them from being involved in a potentially hazardous driving situation such as loss of control or a collision; and another 76 per cent says they use winter tires in order to protect their family with the safety advantages of winter tires.
+Despite the rising cost of living, 82% of drivers agree that winter tires remain an important investment.

-Based on statistical analysis of winter tire shipments across Canada within TRAC membership, including the pandemic years of primarily 2020 through 2022, the winter tire category has grown at an annualized rate of two per cent over the past five years.
-As driving returns to pre-pandemic levels, this trend is likely to continue to improve.
-These statistics only confirm that Canadians embrace the effectiveness, improved handling and safety advantages provided by winter tires.
+Based on statistical analysis of winter tire shipments across Canada within TRAC membership, including the pandemic years of primarily 2020 through 2022, the winter tire category has grown at an annualized rate of one per cent over the past five years.
+As driving returns to pre-pandemic levels, the upward trend is highly likely to continue.
+These statistics only confirm that Canadians embrace the effectiveness, improved handling, and safety advantages provided by winter tires.

 Winter tires are seeing remarkable success in Canada, and TRAC continues to collaborate with government, industry, road safety organizations, and other stakeholders on providing safe winter driving recommendations that include educating consumers about the safety benefits of winter tires.

-Only 35 per cent of Canadian drivers used winter tires in 1998.
-That figure has more than doubled in 2021.
-TRAC’s 2021 Canadian Consumer Winter Tire Study shows that winter tire usage had grown to 76 per cent in 2021 in comparison to 2017 at 66 per cent, and 2014 at 58 per cent.
-Excluding Quebec, where the winter tires are mandatory, 69 per cent of the Canadian drivers will use winter tires in the 2021/2022 winter season.
+In 1998 only 35 per cent of Canadian drivers used winter tires.
+That figure has doubled in 2022.
+TRAC’s 2022 Canadian Consumer Winter Tire Study shows that winter tire usage had grown to 70 per cent.
+Excluding Quebec, where the winter tires are mandatory, 63 per cent of the Canadian drivers will use winter tires in the 2022/2023 winter season.

 * Mandatory winter tire usage since 2008

-While there is strong trend in utilization of winter tires, three-in-ten motorists outside Quebec still resist winter tires.
+While there is a strong ongoing trend in utilization of winter tires, three-in-ten motorists outside Quebec still resist equipping their vehicles with winter tires.
 Top reasons for not owning winter tires are:

 Safety is a key factor for drivers who use winter tires.
-Eighty-nine per cent of drivers say they use winter tires because they are protecting their family with the safety advantages of winter tires, (i.e. enhanced traction, cornering, and stopping power in cold weather).
-Others (29%) cite lower auto insurance premiums offered by their insurance provider as motivation to buy winter tires, and 13 per cent chose winter tires based on advice from family, friends, or a tire retailer.
+Seventy-six per cent of drivers say they use winter tires to protect their family with the safety advantages of winter tires, (i.e., enhanced traction, cornering, and stopping power in cold weather).
+Others (21%) cite lower auto insurance premiums offered by their insurance provider as motivation to buy winter tires, and 13 per cent chose winter tires based on advice from family, friends, or a tire retailer.

-According to TRAC’s 2018 Canadian Consumer Winter Tire Study, winter tire laws, public education, and financial incentives such as lower auto insurance premiums and low interest loans on winter tire purchases play significant part in motivating drivers to use winter tires and make Canadian wintertime roadways safer.
-Advice from family and friends also represents a major driver, and the increases in winter tire use link directly with drivers sharing their positive experience with winter tires:
+Furthermore, winter tire laws, public education, and financial incentives such as lower auto insurance premiums and low interest loans on winter tire purchases play significant part in motivating drivers to use winter tires and make Canadian wintertime roadways safer.
+Advice from family and friends also represents a major driver, and the increases in winter tire use link directly with drivers sharing their positive experience with winter tires.

-The Tire and Rubber Association of Canada tracks all tire shipments into the Canadian market from its members, representing more than 80 per cent of the market in Canada.
+The Tire and Rubber Association of Canada tracks all tire shipments into the Canadian market from its members who represent more than 80 per cent of the tire market in Canada.

-Based on statistical analysis of winter tire shipments across Canada, due to COVID-related market challenges related to lower kilometers being driven in 2020 and 2021, the winter tire category has slowed to an annualized rate of one per cent over the past five years.
-As driving returns to the pre-pandemic levels, growth in this segment is expected to rebound as Canadians continue to adopt winter tires.
+Based on statistical analysis of winter tire shipments across Canada, due to COVID-related market challenges related to lower kilometers being driven in 2020 and 2021, the winter tire category expansion has slowed to an annualized rate of one per cent over the past five years.
+As driving returns to the pre-pandemic levels, growth in this segment is expected to continue.

 *Based on data collected by the Tire and Rubber Association of Canada.